shinto-dev/graphql-coffee/README.md

 | ID | The ID scalar type represents a unique identifier, often used to refetch an object or as the key for a cache.
 The ID type is serialized in the same way as a String; however, defining it as an ID signifies that it is not intended to be human‐readable. |

+## GraphQL variables

+It wouldn't be a good idea to pass these dynamic arguments directly in the query string, because then our client-side code would need to dynamically manipulate the query string at runtime, and serialize it into a GraphQL-specific format.
+Instead, GraphQL has a first-class way to factor dynamic values out of the query, and pass them as a separate dictionary.
+These values are called variables.

+    ```graphql
+    query GetCoffee($id: ID!) {
+      coffee(id: $id) {
+        id
+        name
+        brand
+        flavors
+      }
+    }
+    ```
+    ```json
+    {
+      "id": "1"
+    }
+    ```